Implicit Differentiation Calculator

 | 5 | Display the resulting slope or an informative message if the derivative is not defined numerically. |

 These steps encode the implicit function theorem in numerical form.
-If vanishes at the chosen point, the derivative becomes undefined or infinite, reflecting a vertical tangent or a singular feature of the curve.
-The calculator reports such cases with a plain-language message so you know the issue is mathematical rather than a simple input error.
+If vanishes at the chosen point, the derivative becomes undefined or effectively infinite, reflecting a vertical tangent or a singular feature of the curve.
+The calculator reports such cases with a plain-language message so you know the issue is mathematical rather than a simple input mistake.

-Limitations and Assumptions
+Limitations and Assumptions for numerical implicit differentiation

 There is also a notation assumption built into the interface: you must enter the relation using JavaScript-compatible syntax.
 That is convenient for computation, but it means the tool does not parse textbook notation automatically.
 For example, you cannot type x^2 + y^2 = 25 and expect it to work as written.
-Instead, you must convert the equation to a zero-based expression such as x*x + y*y - 25.
-Likewise, multiplication must be explicit, and only functions recognized through the browserโs math environment will evaluate correctly.
+Instead, convert the equation to a zero-based expression such as x*x + y*y - 25.
+Likewise, multiplication must be explicit, and only functions recognized through the browser's math environment will evaluate correctly.